 “Harry’s memoir will resurface a particular agony for Charles,” "Palace Papers" author and royal commentator Tina Brown said in an interview with the Daily Beast.

 “The queen was re-stabilized after the death of Diana, whereas Charles has continually battled to end those ghosts," Brown said.
 The rehabilitation of Camilla’s image has been utterly successful, but she lives in dread of Harry’s book.
 In some ways, Diana’s ghost still rattles at the gate.”

 Indeed, the moment echoes the publication of Diana’s biography “Diana: Her True Story, in Her Own Words,” written by Andrew Morton in 1992.
 The tell-all contains revelations about Diana and then Prince Charles’ marriage and its associated infidelities; Diana’s experiences with disordered eating; and more.

 While she was living, Morton and Diana both denied that she was a source for the book.
 But after her death in 1997, Morton revealed that she was the primary source, per Frontline.

 With the prospective release date of Harry's book approaching, here's what we know.

 The initial press release indicated the book would come out in the fall of 2022.
-However, no further details have emerged, and there's no word on how, or if, Queen Elizabeth II's death will delay the publication.
+However, following speculation the book will be pushed back to 2023, the release date is Jan.
+10, 2023.